 After this exciting excursion you can enjoy colourful Moscow on your own or relax and rest before your trip continues on Day 3.

 Day 3 – The Tretyakov Gallery and a visit to the Park of Kuskovo

 Start the day with breakfast at your hotel before meeting up with your local guide for a tour of the State Tretyakov Gallery in Moscow.
 It is a place to visit for any connoisseur of art, wishing to plunge into Russian life and culture in the best traditions of the world fine arts.

 Today, the Gallery boasts 62 rooms featuring 10,000 pieces of Russian art from old icons to the most modern masterpieces, including paintings by Andrey Rublev, Kazimir Malevich, and Wassily Kandinsky.
-You will travel to the State Tretyakov Gallery by metro.
+You will travel to the State Tretyakov Gallery by metro before stopping for lunch.